NVIDIA/apex/README.md

 [word_language_model with FP16_Optimizer](https://github.com/NVIDIA/apex/tree/master/examples/word_language_model)

 The Imagenet and word_language_model directories also contain examples that show manual management of master parameters and static loss scaling.

-These examples illustrate what sort of operations `amp` and `FP16_Optimizer` are performing automatically.
+These manual examples illustrate what sort of operations `amp` and `FP16_Optimizer` are performing automatically.

 ## 2. Distributed Training